yuuuuki15/devadory/README.md

 cd devadory
 ```

-2. Create a `.env.local` file in the root directory with the following variables:
+2. Create a `.env.local` file in the devadory directory with the following variables:
 ```env
 NEXT_PUBLIC_PARSE_APP_ID=your_parse_app_id
 NEXT_PUBLIC_PARSE_SERVER_URL=your_parse_server_url